devtron-labs/tutorials/content/docs/deploying-charts.md

 Select the `Version` and `Values` for your charts.

-You can use `Default Values` or the `Custom Values`, just make sure the Value that you select for your Chart is comptabile with the `Version` of the Chart that you are using.
+You can use Default Values or the Custom Values, just make sure the Value that you select for your Chart is comptabile with the Version of the Chart that you are using.

 ![Select Chart ](/select_charts2.jpg  "Select Charts")